jcorporation/myMPD/README.md

 SSL Support
 -----------
-To run ympd with SSL support:
+To run myMPD with SSL support:

 - create a certificate (key and cert in the same file), example:
 ```